 It sounds like the site’s other functions such as managing payment methods won’t be affected by this, but peer-to-peer payments will be removed and locked to the mobile app exclusively.

-On top of that, Google also clarifies on a support page that the original Google Pay app will stop working in January.
+On top of that, Google also clarifies on a support page that the original Google Pay app will stop working for peer-to-peer payments in January.
 From that date, you won’t be able to send or receive payments from the original app, though it sounds like the original app will continue to work for managing payment methods for NFC mobile payments and such.

 Google Pay adds fee on instant money transfers